Vermont Progressive Party: Party leaders

-The current chair of the party's State Committee is State Senator and former Gubernatorial nominee and Congressional candidate Anthony Pollina, and the current vice-chair, Marielle Blais, was first elected in 2019.
+The current chair of the Vermont Progressive Party is Bill Hunsinger.

+State Senator and former Gubernatorial nominee and Congressional candidate Anthony Pollina, and the former vice-chair, Marielle Blais, lead the state party until 2025.
 Secretary Chris Brimmer, also the Chair of the Caledonia County Committee, has served since 2009.
 The current Treasurer is Robert Millar, who briefly served as Acting Chair in 2001, and Assistant Treasurer Martha Abbott previously served as Treasurer and twice as chair.
 After being in the position of Acting Chair while the State Committee was not formalized, Heather Riemer served as the party's first chair at its formation as a statewide party in 1999.
 The position of executive director was added in 2011, and since 2015 has been the party's only paid staff, and has been occupied by Joshua Wronski.
 Current Treasurer Robert Millar previously served as executive director from 2011 to 2015.